On October 21, 2022, Netflix will start showing the British true-crime documentary series High Confessions of an Ibiza Drug Mule.

-The series follows Michaella, a former club hostess in Spain’s nightlife, as she recounts her descent into drug use and excess from the time she first visits the nation on vacation.
+The series follows Michaella, a former club hostess in Spain’s nightlife, recounting her descent into drug use and excess from when she first visits the nation on vacation.

-In the beginning of the documentary, the protagonist explains the events that have occurred or are about to occur, much like in a romantic comedy or an episode of Lizzie Macguire.
+At the beginning of the documentary, the protagonist explains the events that have occurred or are about to happen, much like in a romantic comedy or an episode of Lizzie Macguire.
 If Michaella had voiced it, I wouldn’t mind, but the other voice actor makes going to jail feel like too much of an adventure for a plot.

 I don’t see how a young person could be so head over heels in love that they’d agree to be a drug mule.
-And I could see it if they were offering me millions of dollars, but our little Bambi was only earning 5,000 pounds for all that work.
-Even in 2013 its worth wasn’t all that high, but hey, for someone who mistakes Peru’s Lima for Spain, what do you expect?
+And I could see if they offered me millions of dollars, but our little Bambi only earned 5,000 pounds for all that work.

 Ultimately, I was just another drug mule in Ibiza, to sum up.